MonashDeepNeuron/Git-Gud/src/git/git.md

 - Rebase - A technique for reapplying commits on top of a base branch HEAD.
 - Diff - The difference between a file, folder, commit or branch across commits and branches.
 - Remote -  A copy of a repository that lives off machine.
+- Pull Request - A request to merge a branches changes into your branch (usually a feature branch into `main`).

 ### Git Workflow

 The basic workflow for getting started with  are as follows:

-1. Initialise a repository [Create]
+1. Initialise a repository [ie. create the repository]
 2. Add/write file contents
 3. Stage changes
 4. Commit changes